- Home

 In cities likeBusan, public universities charge around KRW 3,800,000 (USD 2,850, EUR 2,650), while private ones can be as high as KRW 6,500,000 (USD 4,900, EUR 4,550).
 InDaegu, public university fees are about KRW 3,500,000 (USD 2,650, EUR 2,450), whereas private institutions charge approximately KRW 6,000,000 (USD 4,500, EUR 4,200).

-public universities in South Korea often offer more scholarships and financial aid options compared to private institutions, making them an attractive choice for budget-conscious students.
+Public universities in South Korea often offer more scholarships and financial aid options compared to private institutions, making them an attractive choice for budget-conscious students.

 International students must apply for a D-2 visa to study in South Korea.
 The application process involves submitting a completed form, passport, university admission letter, and proof of financial means.
 The application fee is approximately KRW 60,000 (USD 45, EUR 42), and processing typically takes 2-4 weeks.

-Required documents include a certificate of enrollment, proof of tuition payment, and a recent health check. they can apply for a visa extension directly through the Hi Korea website if they need more time to complete their studies.
+Required documents include a certificate of enrollment, proof of tuition payment, and a recent health check.
+Students can apply for a visa extension directly through the Hi Korea website if they need more time to complete their studies.

 As of 2026, the visa application process can be initiated online through Hi Korea's portal, making it more convenient for international students.